Dynamic Media lets you upload, manage, view, and deliver 3D assets as immersive experiences.

 Open a 3D asset (GLB, OBJ, or STL file format) to view it in the Details page.

 On the toolbar, tap Quick Publish.

 Tap Close to exit the dialog box and return to the asset details page.

 From the drop-down list to the left of the 3D asset’s file name, tap Renditions.

 Tap original.
-When a 3D asset is published (or “activated”) the URL button appears near the bottom-left corner of the page if all of the following 3D asset conditions are met:
+When a 3D asset is published (or “activated”), the URL button appears near the bottom-left corner of the page if all the following 3D asset conditions are met:

-Tap URL to display the 3D asset’s direct production URL which you can copy and use on web pages.
+To display the 3D asset’s direct production URL which you can copy and use on web pages, tap URL.

 Use the following two methods for publishing Dynamic Media 3D assets if you are not using Experience Manager as your WCM.